 My daughter is now 7 weeks old and I have been using them right from the start.

 To opt for cloth nappies (and breastfeeding by the way) made sense to me for several reasons:

-- They are far more benign on the environment, as as an estimate of about 3 to 8 billion nappies a day are filling up the landfill sites world wide
+- They are far more benign on the environment, as an estimate of about 3 million nappies a day and 8 billion nappies a year a day are filling up the landfill sites in the UK alone

 - They are better for my baby’s skin.
 If you can stomach a big scare, read on.

 - There is evidence that they are better for your baby’s hips.
 This was confirmed by the orthopaedic consultant who had a look at my daughter’s hips by the way.

 - Although there is less certainty about this it is possible that toddlers are more easily potty trained but it could be that it is more of your own initiative than theirs as there isn’t the “convenience” of disposables.